c-delouvencourt/react-autocomplete-france/README.md

 | `hasWatermark` | `boolean` | Whether to show the watermark. |
 | `containerStyle` | `React.CSSProperties` | Style object for the container. |
 | `suggestionStyle` | `React.CSSProperties` | Style object for the suggestions. |

+## Contributing

+You can contribute to this project by opening an issue or a pull request.

+## License

+This project is licensed under the MIT License.